 Infections that occur in the lower half of the urinary tract are most often caused by three common bacteria.
-These are Staphylococcus, E. coli and Proteus spp.
+These are Staphylococcus, E. coli, and Proteus spp.
 These bacteria are responsible for more than half of the lower urinary tract infections.
-Other bactera that are not as common can include Enterobacter, Streptococcus, Pseudomonas, Klebsiella, and Corynebacterium spp.
+Other bacteria that are not as common can include Enterobacter, Streptococcus, Pseudomonas, Klebsiella, and Corynebacterium spp.

 Signs And Symptoms

 There are multiple symptoms that can indicate a bladder infection but the primary sign is frequent urination that is difficult and accompanied by a lot of pain.
 If your dog is vocalizing or crying when they attempt to eliminate, it is a good idea to take them to your vet for an exam.

 Other signs in the urine that can signal infection are blood or a cloudy appearance.
 An infection can also cause an abnormally foul smell in the urine.

 Not all dogs display signs of lower urinary tract infection.
 However, most usually will.
 In female dogs, a common sign of infection may be excessive licking of the vulva and or vaginal discharge.